Conceptual rendering shows the exterior of the proposed Sands casino resort...

 The report said it is "dedicated to promoting an entertainment experience free of social harm," a reference to concerns by local residents worried about problem gambling.

-In addition to strictly enforcing state law prohibiting anyone under 21 years old into the casino floor, the report said Sands would create a training program for casino employees to recognize and report possible signs of gambling addiction.
+In addition to strictly enforcing state law prohibiting anyone under 21 years old on the casino floor, the report said Sands would create a training program for casino employees to recognize and report possible signs of gambling addiction.